Career Pathways in Clean Energy

 You can also contact our Skills Connect Advisors who are happy to talk through the different options available to you

-Specialist areas in Net-Zero Energy
+Specialist areas in Clean Energy

 Electricians and electrical engineers supporting the design and installation of various energy systems play a key role in the sector.
 For more information about careers in electrical industry, head to our electrical skills pages which explain how to move into and upskill in fitting Solar PV, Energy Storage and electric vehicle charging.

-Engineering jobs in the net-zero energy sector offer a variety of exciting opportunities.
+Engineering jobs in the clean energy sector offer a variety of exciting opportunities.
 Renewable energy engineers create technologies that harness solar, wind, and hydrogen energy.
 Energy efficiency engineers design systems that use less energy and reduce carbon footprints.
 Environmental engineers tackle projects that capture carbon and produce hydrogen safely, ensuring new energy solutions support a sustainable future.
 Visit the This is Engineering website for more careers information.

 Jobs in community energy scheme development focus on creating and implementing local renewable energy projects that empower communities and promote sustainability.
 Key roles include community energy coordinators, project managers, renewable energy consultants, and outreach specialists, all working together to engage residents, secure funding, and design effective energy solutions.
 These positions are essential for helping communities take control of their energy needs and contribute to a low-carbon future.

-Careers in Net-Zero
+Careers in Clean Energy

 Explore some of the different careers in net zero-energy.
 There are different jobs for a variety of skills and industry areas.
 Have a look at some of the examples below.